Cloud-Computing-Spring-2025/handson-10-machine-learning-with-mllib-Navya-vejalla/README.md

 3. Assemble numeric and encoded features into a single feature vector with `VectorAssembler`.
 4. Save first few rows of processed features into `outputs/task1_features.txt`.

+**Explanation of code:**
+1. The dataset is loaded and missing values in the TotalCharges column are filled with zero to handle data quality issues.
+2. Categorical columns are encoded using StringIndexer followed by OneHotEncoder to convert them into numerical format.
+3. Numeric and encoded categorical columns are then assembled into a single feature vector using VectorAssembler.
+This feature vector will be used as input for machine learning models.

 **Output:**
 ```bash
 +--------------------+-----------+